 So, you’ve upgraded your business to EMV POS terminals and trained your employees on using the new system, right on track with the U.S. implementation of EMV chip card technology.
-While this is an important—and highly recommended—step in protecting your customers’ sensitive data from fraudsters, don’t assume that having an EMV POS terminal is your be-all-and-end-all protection against a data breach.
+While this is an important—and highly recommended—step in protecting your customers’ sensitive data from fraudsters, don’t assume that having an EMV point of sale terminal is your be-all-and-end-all protection against a data breach.
 Don’t make the mistake of engaging in these other risky behaviors that could put your systems at risk.

 Your systems are still vulnerable.

 Here’s the bad news: even if you have implemented an EMV POS terminal, your systems and data are still susceptible to attack.
 Fraudsters are very good at their jobs, always finding clever new ways to infiltrate payments systems and nab useful data.
 Here are some ways that your business may still be vulnerable to a data breach, even if you are processing EMV chip cards:

 - Remote access.
 If you or your employees access your systems remotely, you could be opening them up to attack.
 Make sure that everyone knows and uses the most secure way to access your system while they’re not at work.
 And, if possible, request that employees only access your systems remotely in emergency situations.

 - No firewalls.
 If your systems aren’t protected with a firewall, you’re risking fraudsters nabbing sensitive card data.
 Work with your IT department or specialist to make sure you have a firewall in place that is secure enough to protect credit card data.

 - Not segmenting away from other systems.
 Ideally, your POS terminal should be segmented from other business systems, such as those that are used to access the Internet.
 If your POS terminal is not segmented from these activities, you run the risk of hackers tapping into your POS terminal—even if you have the most modern EMV-enabled system.